operator-playground-io/weather-api/tutorials/weather_api_guide.md

 - Run the Command `Preview Swagger` from the drop down.

-To access the swagger URL from the broswer:
+To access the swagger URL from the browser:

 1. Copy the URL http://##DNS.ip##: ​<​PORT​>​ to your browser window